anargis/bash-scripts/README.md

 ## Example
 `ssl-expiry.sh` - Shows SSL certificate issuer and expiry date

-`whatweb.sh` - WhatWeb - Next generation Web scanner.
-Identify technologies used by websites.
+`whatweb.sh` - Identifies technologies used by the target website—including server, CMS, frameworks, analytics, and more—with verbose output for detailed plugin results.

 `torsocks.sh` - Get public ip and tor ip

+`nmap.sh` - Performs a full TCP port scan with OS detection, service/version info, traceroute, and advanced scripts to identify vulnerabilities, misconfigurations, malware traces, and authentication mechanisms.

 ---